Regular Expression - Regex

 Summary:

-to detect whitespace. - After that the opening square bracket is escaped.
+• After that the opening square bracket is escaped.

 Find plugins with x dirty edits